PeteHaitch/methtuple/README.md

 ##### Note on sort-order of paired-end BAM files

-If your paired-end BAM file is sorted by genomic coordinates, then you must first sort the `BAM` by queryname and then run `comethylation` on the queryname-sorted `BAM`.
+If your paired-end BAM file is sorted by genomic coordinates, then you must first sort the `BAM` by queryname and then run `methtuple` on the queryname-sorted `BAM`.
 This can be done by using `samtools sort` with the `-n` option or Picard's `SortSam` function with the `SO=queryname` option:

 ```
 # Create a coordinate-sorted BAM for the sake of argument
 samtools sort data/pe_directional_1.fq.gz_bismark_bt2_pe.bam data/cs_pe_directional_1.fq.gz_bismark_bt2_pe
 # Re-sort the coordinate-sorted BAM by queryname
 samtools sort -n data/cs_pe_directional_1.fq.gz_bismark_bt2_pe.bam data/qs_pe_directional_1.fq.gz_bismark_bt2_pe
-# Run comethylation on the queryname sorted BAM
+# Run methtuple on the queryname sorted BAM
-comethylation -m 3 --methylation-type CG --methylation-type CHG data/qs_pe_directional_1.fq.gz_bismark_bt2_pe.bam
+methtuple -m 3 --methylation-type CG --methylation-type CHG data/qs_pe_directional_1.fq.gz_bismark_bt2_pe.bam
 ```

 ### Memory usage and running time